envico801/clean-code-javascript/anki/README.md

 This approach provides comprehensive error handling with proper logging, user feedback, and the possibility of recovery strategies like retrying operations.

 ### Chapter 9 - Formatting

+Formatting is subjective.
+Like many rules herein, there is no hard and fast rule that you must follow.
+The main point is DO NOT ARGUE over formatting.
+There are [tons of tools](https://standardjs.com/rules.html) to automate this.
+Use one!
+It's a waste of time and money for engineers to argue over formatting.

+For things that don't fall under the purview of automatic formatting (indentation, tabs vs. spaces, double vs. single quotes, etc.) look here for some guidance.

 Q:: =============================================